 Refrain from using the rule of thirds in every aspect of your social media photography.
 For example, the rule of thirds won’t work for profile pictures on social platforms because they are square.
 Similarly, in product detail images for ecommerce websites, the subject should remain in the center of the photograph.

 Remain Consistent in Branding & Style

-If your company has a style guide, be sure to follow it closely by choosing backgrounds and subjects for your social media photography that reflect your brand’s guidelines.
+Your company should have a style guide for choosing backgrounds and subjects, and things of that nature.
+Be sure to follow it closely to ensure your social media photography reflects your brand’s guidelines and stays consistent.
 For example, a bold, bright image will not match a brand that is neutral and minimalistic—even if you’re sharing a photograph of a company surprise party.
 Try to match the look and feel of your company in your photography to tie your brand together.
-Take photos in front of your offices or stores to highlight your branding; you can even use your trade show booth as background.
+Take photos in front of your offices or stores to highlight your branding.
+You can even use your trade show booth as background.